Edujugon/laravel-google-ads/docs/index.md

 Notice that the `get` method returns an instance of ServiceCollection.
 That custom collection has its own methods.

-Once you have the collection, you can filter with the where method
+Once you have the collection, you can again filter with the where method

 ```
 $campaignService = $ads->service(CampaignService::class);

 $results = $campaignService->select('CampaignId','CampaignName')->get();

-//NOW YOU CAN FILTER WITH WHERE METHOD.
+//You can also add any where condition on the list.
 $campaign = $results->where('id',1341312);

 ```